bravesoftdz/rub/README.md

 Free Pascal Implementation of the Rubikon
 -----------------------------------------

-2014-04-11 development started (crypto.pp started)
+2014-04-11 development and crypto.pas started.
+2014-04-17 modulo.pas and crypto.pas compile, not tested. .gitignore added.

 The URL https://sites.google.com/site/rubikcompression/home contains details of the method.
 The repo is arranged into units so that others may find utility in the separate units.